 However, this was a time when the Hull City Council was under increasing pressure from Central Government to reduce its social housing stock.
 A citizens’ jury was set up to debate the issue of demolition (mainly of Drake House), but the decision had already been made.
 At noon that July day, a lot of addresses were removed forever.top

 Vernon House was originally to be demolished together with Drake House and the two Milldane blocks in 2002.
 As residents were being rehoused, and with D-Day approaching, it was realised that no arrangements had been made for resiting the complex of communications antennae that covered the roof of the building and which provided lease income.
-This expensive oversight brought a stay of execution for Vernon, demolition taking place on Sunday 27th June, 2004
+This expensive oversight brought a stay of execution for Vernon, demolition taking place on Sunday 27th June, 2004.

-) during a refurbishment programme around the early 1990s.
+Completed in the late 1960s, the Homethorpe blocks were given names of naval admirals from history (Bridgeman, Drake, Vernon) during a refurbishment programme around the early 1990s.
 Also, controlled entry and a 24-hour concierge service were introduced.

 Vernon acquired a concentration of tenants, many of them young, who were barely or inadequately prepared for accepting social responsibilities.
 The Council’s housing allocations policy must be regarded as a factor, but the reputation of Vernon House was perhaps sealed by the local media’s regular and unhelpful attachment of the adjective ‘notorious’ to the name whenever an incident was reported.

-of the project by the Coalition Government in November 2010, and a change of political majority within the Council the following May, gave rise to a period of uncertainty regarding the future of the estate’s remaining tower and midi blocks.
+When major regeneration of Orchard Park was announced, in July 2009, the plan was to remove all the multi-storey dwellings in the area before construction of new homes began.
+The sudden cancellation of the project by the Coalition Government in November 2010, and a change of political majority within the Council the following May, gave rise to a period of uncertainty regarding the future of the estate’s remaining tower and low-rise blocks.

-The trio’s longest surviving high-rise unit was brought down by controlled explosion some minutes after ten o’clock on the morning of Sunday 29th July 2012
+The trio’s longest surviving high-rise unit was brought down by controlled explosion some minutes after ten o’clock on the morning of Sunday 29th July 2012.

 Once the rubble of the last demolition had been cleared, all that remained as explicit evident of the Homethorpe high-rise community was a solitary signboard.
 Painted over are the block numbers, used before the flats were given names.
 The sign was taken down during the second week of April 2013 and is now in private ownership.
 In the background is the Orchard Centre.